 Art appreciation is an understanding of the qualities that identify what great art is.
 It goes beyond the enjoyment of mere aesthetics.
 Art appreciation also involves having a knowledge of art movements, art history, and art styles or techniques.

-An art movement is a distinctive style of art typified by a collection of artists practicing or following the same artistic idea, philosophy, objective, style, or method within a specified time frame or region.
-Each art movement is subtly or distinctly different than another movement of art.
-However, other art movements have influenced some movements as they show obvious similarities while others seem to defy them.
-It is interesting to study the differences between the art movements and study the different periods of art.
+An art movement is a distinctive style of art characterized by a group of artists practicing or adhering to the same creative concept, philosophy, purpose, style, or method within a specified time frame or region.
+Each art movement is subtly or distinctly different from another.
+Other art movements, however, have influenced some movements as they show obvious similarities, while others seem to defy them.
+It is fascinating to study the differences between art movements and art periods.

-Art history is a historical study of the development of artworks in painting, sculpture, drawing, architecture, and other visual arts.
-The history of art spans a time from the earliest cave paintings to today.
-Art history presents two primary concerns (1) to determine who made a particular work of art and when, and (2) to understand the stylistic approach or school of thought used by artists in creating the work.
+Art history is the study of the development of artworks in painting, sculpture, drawing, architecture, and other visual arts.
+The history of art spans from the earliest cave drawings to the present.
+The two primary goals of art history are to determine (1) who produced a particular work of art and when, and (2) understand the stylistic approach or school of thought that the artists used to create the piece.